MarcinOrlowski/laravel-api-response-builder/README.md

 At the moment Response Builder provides few built-in messages (see [src/ErrorCode.php](src/ErrorCode.php)): one is used for success code `0` and another serves as fallback message for codes without mapping.
-If for any reason you want to override them simply map these codes in your `map` config:
+If for any reason you want to override them, simply map these codes in your `map` config:

      MarcinOrlowski\ResponseBuilder\ErrorCode::OK => 'my_messages.ok',

-and from now on, each `success()` will be returning your message instead.
+and from now on, each `success()` will be returning your message instead of built-in one.

 To override default error message used when given error code has no entry in `map`, add the following: